William Shew (politician): Personal life

 The Pioneer History of Milwaukee says of Shew, "In person Mr. Shew was of medium height, large head, dark hair and large dark eyes, complexion slightly florid, voice quite soft and musical in tone, spoke slowly and distinctly, and always looked you squarely in the face when addressing you.
 He was very broad across the shoulders for a man of his weight, 180 pounds, and must have been, when in his prime, possessed of great muscular power.
 He had a kindly disposition, and was very social.
 He was much in office in his day in town and county... and if not successful in obtaining what legislation he deemed best for his constituents, it certainly was not for the want of zeal.
 True, in oratory he was not a Henry Ward Beecher, or a Cicero....
 But that he was the peer, if not the superior, of many of his associates in those early times, will not be denied; neither was his honesty of purpose ever questioned."

-In February 1852, Shew was appointed Vice-President for Oak Creek of the Milwaukee and Waukesha County Agricultural Society.
+In February 1852, Shew was appointed vice-president for Oak Creek of the Milwaukee and Waukesha County Agricultural Society.

 After Wisconsin

-In April of 1856, he moved to Princeton, Iowa, doing business until the outbreak of the American Civil War, at which time he left Iowa for Cordova, Illinois, where he would live for the rest of his life.
+In April 1856, he moved to Princeton, Iowa, doing business until the outbreak of the American Civil War, at which time he left Iowa for Cordova, Illinois, where he would live for the rest of his life.
 Soon after arriving in Cordova, he was elected a justice of the peace, a position to which he was re-elected several times.
 His wife Elizabeth died in 1870, and in 1873 he married Chriatiana Wood of Princeton.
 He served as a village trustee for Cordova (including a term as President of the board of village trustees) and as a Justice of the Peace on and off from 1879 until his death on April 12, 1883, leaving his widow Chriatiana and three adult daughters surviving.